KRCA: News operation

 KRCA presently broadcasts 7 1/2 hours of locally produced newscasts each week (with 1 1/2 hours each weekday) and no newscasts on weekends.
-On March 1, 2022, Estrella TV laid of most of its staff for KRCA's news operation outside a few remaining multimedia journalists, and all of its newscasts are produced and anchored by Canal 6 and Milenio TV personnel from Monterrey, Mexico; Canal 6/Milenio also produced KWHY-TV's newscasts from 2017 to 2024.
+On March 1, 2022, Estrella TV laid off most of its staff for KRCA's news operation outside a few remaining multimedia journalists, and all of its newscasts are produced and anchored by Canal 6 and Milenio TV personnel from Monterrey, Mexico; Canal 6/Milenio also produced KWHY-TV's newscasts from 2017 to 2024.